 Our founder, Marty Mann, was a true pioneer.
 Marty got sober in the rooms of Alcoholics Anonymous (AA).
 Marty exuded courage and unwavering belief in the dignity of all people.
 She worked tirelessly to provide education to raise the awareness of addiction across the country.

-NCADD’s National Network of Affiliates provide community-based prevention and education, as well as local media awareness and understanding of the disease and the potential for treatment and recovery.
+NCADD’s National Network of Councils provide community-based prevention and education, as well as local media awareness and understanding of the disease and the potential for treatment and recovery.
 NCADD-Rochester Area is proud to have been an affiliate of our national organization since 1946.

 The National Council on Alcoholism and Drug Dependence-Rochester Area (NCADD-RA), has been designated as the national upstate New York affiliate of the National Organization on Fetal Alcohol Syndrome (NOFAS) Network.